-After months of active development, Rocky Linux has finally got its first stable version 8.4 release, ready for a production system.
+After months of active development, Rocky Linux has finally got its third stable version 8.6 release, ready for a production system.

 If you don’t know, last year, Red Hat decided to drop maintenance of CentOS Linux 8 after 2021 to solely focus on CentOS Stream.

 Obviously, the decision made various people unhappy including CentOS project founder Greg Kurtzer.
 Hence, within a few days, Greg announced a new alternative OS called Rocky Linux, which is still under intensive development.

 Rocky Linux is a community-driven free and open-source enterprise operating system based on another popular enterprise OS, Red Hat Enterprise Linux (RHEL).
 It is developed and maintained by Rocky Enterprise Software Foundation (RESF).